Yale SOM EMBA Program Overview

 - Culture: Mission-oriented and collaborative, Yale’s EMBA students span all sectors of work—from relief workers to teachers and entrepreneurs—but share the common traits of engagement and thoughtfulness about their role in the world.

 - International Experience: Yale is actively engaged with the Global Network for Advanced Management, which fosters connections among the world’s leading business schools.
 Comprised of over 30 schools across six continents, the Network ties each member school with diverse regions, countries, and cultures, and economies in different phases of development.
 Global Network Weeks offer students the opportunity to spend an intensive week-long course at another school, benefiting from the perspectives, programs, and faculty expertise of that school.
 Established exclusively for Executive MBA students and a compulsory part of the MBA for Executives program, the EMBA-specific Global Network Week takes place in June of Year 1.

-59% of the students in the Yale EMBA class of 2024 identify as people of color, 39% as under-represented people of color, and 50% as women; students of international backgrounds make up 35% of the class
+47% of the students in the Yale EMBA class of 2025 identify as people of color, 34% as under-represented people of color, and 44% as women; students of international backgrounds make up 28% of the class.

-Professional backgrounds for the Yale EMBA class of 2024 include 63% for profit, 26% nonprofit, and 11% government fields.
-Yale also shared that the average EA score for their EMBA program was 151.
+Professional backgrounds for the Yale EMBA class of 2025 include 72% for profit, 22% nonprofit, and 6% government fields.